jiewwwang/Single-cell-retinal-regeneration/README.md

 If the Seurat object can not be loaded in your platform, please try to use the matched 'features of genes', 'features of cells' and 'the matrix of raw counts' to generate a new Seurat object.

 ## 5. Integrated Regulatory Network Analysis (IReNA)
-The first version of R package IReNA is accessible in https://github.com/jiang-junyao/IReNA.
+R package IReNA is accessible in https://github.com/jiang-junyao/IReNA.